Building libCZI#

 sudo apt-get install libssl-dev

-Alternatively, the cross-platform package-manager vcpkg can be used to manage the dependencies.
-For building on Windows, the following command brings in the necessary dependencies:
+Alternatively, the cross-platform package-manager vcpkg can be used to build and install libCZI.
+For example:

 vcpkg install rapidjson 'curl[ssl]'